oppia/oppia-web-developer-docs/Installing-Oppia-(Windows;-Python-3).md

 |-|-|
 |![Screenshot 2020-09-18 at 11 57 22 PM](https://user-images.githubusercontent.com/23002114/93634596-7e14cd00-fa0e-11ea-8a07-0b4b65499225.png)|![Screenshot 2020-09-18 at 11 57 35 PM](https://user-images.githubusercontent.com/23002114/93634597-7fde9080-fa0e-11ea-8ba1-0c29be080fd7.png)|

 **Note: You can go for Ubuntu 20.04 or "Ubuntu" as well but it comes as a barebones config.
-It means that you will have to install all the libs yourself, i.e, gcc, make, etc to run oppia.
+It means that you will have to install all the libs yourself, i.e., gcc, make, etc to run oppia.
 If you are familiar with these processes then you can use these as well.**

 ## Step 4: Clone your fork and setup